-Dominican College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (A.D.A.) of 1990.
-Individuals with current professional documentation of disabilities will be provided with reasonable accommodations to assure access to and full participation in the mainstream of the educational process.
-The Office of Special Services, located in Rosary Hall, coordinates implementation of the regulations contained in Section 504 and the A.D.A.
-For more information, consult the Dominican College Student Handbook and the Director of Special Services.
+Dominican University New York complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
+Individuals with current professional documentation of disability will be provided with reasonable accommodations to assure access to and full participation in the mainstream of the educational process.
+The Office of Special Services, located in Rosary Hall, coordinates implementation of the regulations contained in Section 504 and the ADA.
+For more information, consult the Dominican University New York Catalog, Student Handbook or the Director of Special Services.
+845-848-4035.